Summary: Chapter 16

-During the ride to Commander Warren’s house, Offred wonders if Janine will give birth to a deformed child, an Unbaby.
-One in four women have been poisoned by toxins and other environmental pollution, which leads to birth deformities in their children.
+During the ride to Commander Warren’s house, Offred wonders if Janine will give birth to a child with birth defects, which Gilead deems an "Unbaby."
+One in four women have been poisoned by toxins and other environmental pollution, which leads to these birth defects in their children.
 She recalls Aunt Lydia saying that women who did not want to have babies poisoned their own bodies or got their tubes tied.
 She calls these women Jezebels, scorners of God’s gifts.
 In an old classroom, Aunt Lydia showed them a graph of how the birthrate had fallen over the course of history, eventually falling below the “line of replacement.”
 Aunt Lydia said that women who did not want to breed were lazy sluts.
 She explains how much better childbirth is in Gilead in contrast to the old days, because birth is entirely natural.
 Women are not even allowed drugs to soothe their pain, because it is better for the baby, and because God wants women to suffer during childbirth.

 The Birthmobile arrives at the home of Ofwarren’s Commander, and the Handmaids file in.
 Then another Birthmobile pulls up, the one that carries the Wives.
 Offred imagines the Wives sitting around and talking about their Handmaids, calling them sluts, complaining about how unclean they are.